 Costa Blanca.
 Over 200 kilometers of Mediterranean coastline in the Alicante province, on the southeastern coast of Spain.

 Palau de la Música Catalana.
-Art nouveau concert hall in central Barcelona, known for its ornate facade and lavish auditorium with stained-glass dome.
+Art nouveau concert hall in central Barcelona, known for its ornate facade and lavish auditorium with a stained-glass dome.

 Siam Park.
-Outdoor adventure water park with Thai-themed thrill and family slides, swimming pools and beach,
+Outdoor adventure water park with Thai-themed thrill and family slides, swimming pools, and beach.

 Catedral-Basílica de Santa María de Mallorca.
 Gothic place of worship on the seafront.
 Ornate Gothic edifice overlooking the sea, with a vast rose window and wrought-iron canopy designed by Gaudí.